tu-studio/hpc-cluster-ml-workflow/README.md

 ## Setup and Usage

-The template includes a simple PyTorch example project (a neural guitar amp simulation), which can be edited and reused, or just used as a reference.
+This template provides a simple PyTorch example project, simulating a neural guitar amp, which you can modify and reuse or use as a reference for the pipeline implementation.

 - [Setup Instructions](docs/SETUP.md)
 - [User Guide](docs/USAGE.md)